Josehokec/Josehokec.github.io/index.md

 ### Publication

 [UbiComp'23] Lihao Wang, Wei Wang, Haipeng Dai, **Shizhe Liu**.
 "MagSound: Magnetic Field Assisted Wireless Earphone Tracking".
-In Proceedings of the ACM International Joint Conference on Pervasive and Ubiquitous Computing , October 8-12, Cancun, Mexico, 2023.
+In Proceedings of the ACM International Joint Conference on Pervasive and Ubiquitous Computing, October 8-12, Cancun, Mexico, 2023.

-*First author paper : None or nothing*
+*First author paper: None or nothing* I have written a paper recently.
+I have submitted it to VLDB.

 I am working on IoTDB.
 Currently, I lack a lot of ability, and I'm trying to improve myself.